brxce/Gauntlet/INSTALL.md

 # Installation

-Remember to add entries for these configs in your 'matchmodes.txt'
+Remember to add entries for Gauntlet configs in your 'matchmodes.txt'

 ## Install AceMod, then copy the three folders from breezyplase/hardcoop
 >